Speeding up Rails 4.2

 Is still 4 times faster than doing it in the most efficient way in AR, but pluck with limit is the fastest AR has to offer for this problem.

-Sean Griffin over 9 years ago
+Sean Griffin almost 10 years ago

 Sean Griffin